26 Fun Things to Do in Edinburgh with Kids (Free Options)

 16. Edinburgh Dungeons

-Edinburgh is packed with underground activities such as spooky tours of Mary King’s Close or historical tours of The Vaults which may be suitable for older children.
+Edinburgh is packed with underground activities such as spooky tours of Mary King’s Close or historical tours of The Vaults, which may be suitable for older children.

 The Edinburgh Dungeons Tour_